 Now a lot of writers wanted something a little more tangible –

 These kinds of inquires led to the development of everything from the concept of a three-

 In our research we came to believe that every individual has certain common traits we all share, such as Reason and Skepticism.
-And we use them all to try and solve our personal problems.
-But when we gather together in groups to solves problems of common concern, we begin to specialize so that one person emerges as the Voice of Reason for the group, and another comes to be the group’s resident Skeptic.
+And we each use all of them to try and solve our personal problems.
+But when we gather together in groups to solve problems of common concern, we begin to specialize so that one person emerges as the Voice of Reason for the group, and another comes to be the group’s resident Skeptic.

 It was our feeling this sort of thing naturally occurs whenever we gather toward a common purpose because, in a sense, it is a good survival trait for the group as a whole, and therefore for everyone in that group.

 Well, there’s a lot more to our theory of story structure than that, but armed with this initial breakthrough concept, we spent about three years trying to build a model of story structure.
-And the end result for an interactive model off all the different kinds of traits we all share, both large and very small.
+And the end result was an interactive model of all the different kinds of traits we all share, both large and very small, and how they hang together.
 Those, we felt, were the elements of structure, and we created a kind of periodic table of story structure to show their dramatic properties and how they all related to one another.